 Certain risks can be avoided by hiring an attorney.
 Attempting to evict a tenant on your own can result in accidental violations of Massachusetts law, which could be incredibly costly.
 An attorney can navigate complex commercial eviction law for you and ensure you do not suffer the risks associated with violations of law.

 In many cases, it is best to negotiate with your commercial tenant rather than pursue eviction.
-Many issues can be resolved by a letter from your attorney, or through a more formal negotiation process such as mediation.
+Many issues can be resolved by a letter from your attorney, a cease and desist letter, or through a more formal negotiation process such as mediation.
 This can alleviate the heavy cost of an eviction and the frustration and financial loss associated with finding a new commercial tenant for your space.

 As part of a successful eviction case, a landlord can recover certain damages suffered as a result of the commercial tenant's breach.
 This can include but is not limited to the following.

-- Damages related to the early termination of the lease agreement (subject to the landlord's duty to mitigate damages), and
+- Damages related to the early termination of the lease agreement (subject to the landlord's duty to mitigate damages)

 When a commercial tenant breaches a lease or rental agreement, it is important that you as the landlord enforce your rights.
 Massachusetts law grants landlords different remedies, including the right to evict a tenant.
 With experienced legal help, you can effectively protect your rights.

 At the Katz Law Group, we have experience in the area of commercial lease agreement enforcement as well as eviction.
-With over 36 years of litigation and business experience, we can help you protect your rights.
+With nearly 40 years of litigation and business experience, we can help you protect your rights.
 Contact us online today or call us at (508) 480-8202 for a consultation.
-We help commercial landlords enforce their rental agreements in Framingham, Worcester, Marlborough, and the rest of Massachusetts.
+We help commercial landlords enforce their rental agreements in Framingham, Worcester, Marlborough, Middlesex and Norfolk Counties, and the rest of Massachusetts.